Configure event response policies

 There is a limit for sending emails within a given period.
 For example, when the daily limit is reached, you cannot send emails until the start of the next day.
 In this case, ensure that the limit is more than the number of sessions being recorded within the period.

-- Screen recording time span after a session event is detected: You can configure how many minutes you want to record the screen after events are detected.
+- Screen recording time span after an event is detected (min): You can configure the time duration (minutes) that you want to record the screen after events are detected.
 If you leave the value unspecified, screen recording continues until the recorded sessions end.

-- Screen recording time span before a session event is detected: You can configure how many seconds of the screen recording you want to keep before events are detected.
+- Screen recording time span before an event is detected (sec): You can configure the time duration (seconds) of the screen recording you want to keep before events are detected.
 This feature is available only for virtual desktop sessions.
 The value ranges from 1 to 120.
 Setting the value to any of 1 through 10 makes the value 10 effective.
 If you leave the value unspecified, the feature does not take effect.
 The actual length of the screen recording that Session Recording keeps might be a little longer than your configuration.

 When a session or an event meets more than one rule in a single event response policy, the oldest rule takes effect.